sbocconi/Agents/README.md

 Notes:
 - The script auto-selects `PythonDockerfile` for `-l python` and `GoDockerfile` for `-l go`.
+- The current working directory (`pwd`) from which you launch `startDocker.sh` is bind-mounted into the container at the exact same absolute path, and the container working directory is set there.
+In practice, this directory is assumed to be the target repo the agent will work on.
+- For `claude` and `opencode`, host-side agent state is also mounted so history/config remains visible and reusable on macOS:
+	- `$HOME/.claude` -> `/root/.claude`
+	- `$HOME/.claude.json` -> `/root/.claude.json`
+	- `$HOME/.local/share/opencode` -> `/root/.local/share/opencode`
+- Containers are named per project and language, using `agent-sandbox-<parent_dir>_<current_dir>-<language>` (for example `agent-sandbox-myorg_myrepo-python`).
+This gives you dedicated containers for each repo/language combination; if a matching container already exists, it is reused.
 - If you use `claude`, the script currently applies `--bare`, `--strict-mcp-config`, and `--dangerously-skip-permissions`.
 - `copilot` and `codex` are installed in images but are not enabled in this launcher flow yet.